MalcolmHodgins/MalcolmHodgins.github.io/_posts/2020-12-30-SBIP OpenCV.md

             myfile << ip_angle << "\n";
         }

-        //uncomment these two lines if you want to see the frames being written the the video files
+        //uncomment these two lines if you want to see the frames being written the video files
         //imshow("Contours", drawing); //show result of contouring and line drawing
         //imshow("Original", imgOriginal); //show the original image